 How did I do it?
 I’m lucky.
 My dad is an expert at collecting SkyMiles and has Diamond status with Delta.
-They give those elite members several free international upgrades per year, and he’s been kind enough to upgrade me when we’ve traveled to visit relatives in Belgium.
-It really is a treat and I appreciate the experience every time.
+They give those elite members several free international upgrade certificates every year, and he’s been kind enough to upgrade me a few times.
+It’s a treat that I greatly appreciate.

 This ended up being a great perk because our flight from Chicago to Atlanta was delayed by several hours due to bad storms.
 It was much more comfortable to wait in the lounge.

 I’ve been in several of Delta’s lounges, and the one in Chicago (ORD) is one of my favorites.
 I had eggs, a parfait and a muffin for breakfast, along with a macchiato.

 Because our flight was delayed, we also had lunch in the lounge.
 I had soup, salad, mac & cheese and brownie bites.
 The mac & cheese was AMAZING.
 So were the brownie bites.
 Honestly, everything was good.